FWC Mania logo

 Host Markets

-Official TV Channels in South Korea
+Dominating the Airwaves: Official TV in South Korea

 ChannelLanguageAccessCoverage

-JTBCKoreanStandard TV / cable / IPTVOfficial primary rights holder for FIFA World Cup 2026 in South Korea.
+JLive coverage expectedKoreanStandard TV / cable / IPTVOfficial primary rights holder for FIFA World Cup 2026 in South Korea.

-JTBC On AirKoreanBroadcaster-linked online accessOfficial live digital route to monitor once the final match split and access rules are published.
+JLive coverage expected On AirKoreanBroadcaster-linked online accessOfficial live digital route to monitor once the final match split and access rules are published.

 Best Digital Route

-JTBC On Air is the clearest official online route to track because it sits closest to the confirmed television package.
+JLive coverage expected On Air is the clearest official online route to track because it sits closest to the confirmed television package.
 That makes it the most natural answer for viewers who want browser or mobile access.

 This matters even more in South Korea because weekday morning kickoffs can push fans toward phones, tablets, and laptops instead of a main television setup.